 This year’s COP26—the United Nations’ most important Climate Change Conference in years—is a new opportunity to urge leaders to prioritize girls’ education and family planning in holistic adaptation strategies.
 Keeping these efforts top-of-mind doesn’t simply support women and girls around the world; these strategies ensure a brighter future for generations of women, girls, and families to come.
 Explore this policy brief to learn more about incorporating girls’ education and family planning in climate adaptation and resilience, utilizing these strategies to help address women and girls’ distinct vulnerabilities, and compelling reasons for prioritizing girls’ education and family planning within national climate adaptation strategies and UNFCCC processes.

-Download this brief (in English) here.
-Check back soon for a French version, and follow Project Drawdown online for more climate solutions resources all year long.
+Download the brief in English or en Français by clicking the GET THE PUBLICATION button, and follow Project Drawdown online for more climate solutions resources all year long.